 During 2014-2018, criminal proceedings under the article 140 of the Criminal Code were initiated against 478 individuals, 500 women and girls were recognized as victims.

 Since 2015, under the article 1,501 of the Criminal Code, forced marriage is punishable in line with the requirements of the Istanbul Convention.
-Criminal proceedings on the charges of forced marriage were initiated against 4 individuals, 3 women were recognized as victims.

 In order to improve response, inter alia to trafficking in human beings, the MoIA established the Human Rights Protection Department in January 2018 with the core function to investigations into crimes related to violence against women and domestic violence, crimes committed on the grounds of discrimination, hate crimes, trafficking and crimes committed by and/or towards minors.